mnishiguchi/WeatherApp/README.md

 > ...Kotlin provides some extension functions that will make requests much simpler.

 - [square/retrofit](https://github.com/square/retrofit): Type-safe HTTP client for Android and Java by Square, Inc.

+## Parsing data

+- 1. Convert Json to data classes.
+- 2. Convert data classes to domain models.
+- Use the names of the properties that are exactly the same as those in the json response.
+- [gson](https://github.com/google/gson): A Java serialization/deserialization library to convert Java Objects into JSON and back